British Columbia Highway 6

 Highway 6 is a two-lane highway passing between the Kootenay and Okanagan regions in the province of British Columbia, Canada.
-It is divided into two parts—the Nelson-Nelway Highway between the Canada–US border and Nelson, and the Vernon-Slocan Highway between South Slocan and Vernon.
+It is divided into two parts—the Nelson-Nelway Highway between the Canada–United States border and Nelson, and the Vernon-Slocan Highway between South Slocan and Vernon.
 Highway 6 is a north–south highway between Nelway and the Needles Ferry and an east–west highway between the Needles Ferry and Vernon; it has a total length of 407 km.
-It first opened in 1941, and its very winding path through the western Kootenays has not changed since.
+It first opened in 1941 and, aside from minor realignments along its concurrences with 3 and 3A, its very winding path through the western Kootenays has not changed since.

 Route description

 Nelson-Nelway Highway

-Highway 6 begins at the Canada–US border crossing at Nelway, where it connects with Washington State Route 31.
+Highway 6 begins at the Canada–United States border crossing at Nelway, where it connects with Washington State Route 31.
 The highway parallels the Salmo River for the rivers entire length from Nelson to the border and many views of the river can be seen from the highway.
-From the US Border, it travels north through the Selkirk Mountains for 10 km to the Burnt Flat Junction, where the Crowsnest Highway (Highway 3) merges onto it from the east.
+From the Canada–United States border, it travels north through the Selkirk Mountains for 10 km to the Burnt Flat Junction, where the Crowsnest Highway (Highway 3) merges onto it from the east.
 Highway 3 and Highway 6 share a concurrency north for 14 km to the town of Salmo, where Highway 3 diverges west.

 From Salmo, Highway 6 goes north for 10 km, continuing to follow the Salmo River valley to the town of Ymir.
 Then it continues north for 34 km passing through the communities of Porto Rico and Hall Siding, to the city of Nelson, just south of which (10 km) access to the Whitewater Ski Resort is located.
 Highway 3A merges onto Highway 6 in Nelson, and the two highways travel west for 24 km along the Kootenay River, passing through the communities of Taghum, Bonnington Falls, Beasley and Corra Linn to where Highway 3A diverges southwest just west of South Slocan at Playmour Junction.
 The highway then proceeds north west up the Slocan Valley.